plutoniumcat/DailyExercise/README.md

 22. Find the increase in reps or time between when the user first did the exercise, and their best workout.
 (Deadline: Dec 14)
 23. Retrieve longest streak information.
 (Deadline: Dec 14)
 24. Generate report displaying all of the above in a user-friendly manner.
 (Deadline: Dec 14)
+25. Generate spreadsheet with full history of an exercise and dates.
+(Deadline Dec 18)

 ## Help Documentation
 ### Setup